Who We Are

 - Billing information about you at your clinic

-- Most other health information about you held by those who must follow these laws
+- Most other health information about you is held by those who must follow these laws

 - Royal Life Centers LLC puts in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.